mazzamzardeh/albumApp/readme.md

         - update the jacket according to the `req.file`'s file name
         - send a response with the updated object
     - Frontend: update the function `handleUpdate()` in `Album.jsx`

+### We will be deploying the app tomorrow.
+Please create a new repo on your github account and link this repo to it!